percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

 |xtrabackup| supports taking partial backups when the
 :term:`innodb_file_per_table` option is enabled.
-There are three ways to create partial backups: matching the tables' names with a regular expression, providing a list of them in a file or providing a list of databases.
+There are three ways to create partial backups:

+1. matching the tables names with a regular expression
+2. providing a list of table names in a file
+3. providing a list of databases

 .. warning::